Child-Development-Lab/HBCD-EEG-Utilities/docs/tutorial.md

 1- Install HBCD-EEG-Utilities and its depedencies: see [Installation](https://childdevlab-hbcd-eeg-utilities.readthedocs.io/en/latest/installation/).

-2- Open `HBCD-EEG-Utilities.m` and press the green 'Run' button on the 'Editor' toolbar.
-To open the `HBCD-EEG-Utilities.m`, double click on the file.
+2- Open `HBCD-EEG-Utilities.m` by double-clicking the file, and press the green 'Run' button on the 'Editor' toolbar.

  ![Press Run](Run.png)